hkff/PyMon/README.md

 # PyMon

-FodtlMon Last release : Version 0.1
+PyMon Last release : Version 0.1

 What is it?
 -----------

-FodtlMon is a monitoring framework based on distributed first order linear temporal logic.
+PylMon is a monitoring framework for python, it's based on FodtlMon which is a general moniotring framework based on distributed first order linear temporal logic.

 Installation
 ------------

-You can install fodtlmon directly using pip3 :
+You can install pymon directly using pip3 :

     https://pypi.python.org/pypi/pymon
     $ sudo pip3 install pymon